All Barcelona Highlights Tour

 - Morning: Starts with Sagrada Familia at 10 AM + Montjuic & Poble Espanyol at noon

-- Afternoon: Starts at 12h30 with Montjuic & Poble Espanyol – consider you will have time for lunch – and at 3:15 pm you will set towards Gaudí and Sagrada Família.
+- Afternoon: Starts at 12h30 with Montjuic & Poble Espanyol – consider you will have time for a light brunch – and at 3:15 pm you will set towards Gaudí and Sagrada Família.
 In this case you can stay as long as you like at the Sagrada Família and there are normally less people than in the morning.

 Gaudí & Sagrada Família: